Follow me on Twitter at: twitter.com/janefinnis

 I’ve worked in the Arts professionally since 1989, starting in artist film and video production working mainly as a Director and editor or dance/arts documentaries, performance documentation and experimental video production.
 See numerous shorts on the DVD that accompanies the book ‘Anarchic Dance’ published by Routledge in January 2006 about the work of Liz Aggiss and Billy Cowie.

-I then moved into arts management and commissioning and have worked with online technologies and computers since they first started to become popular in the early 90’s.
+I then moved into arts leadership and artist commissioning and have worked with online technologies and digital media since the early 90’s.

 Over the years I have got increasingly involved in shaping, informing and trying to help develop strategies for good digital cultural practice.
 My personal view is that the way to do this is a mixture of demonstration (prove it first) and advocacy, and I spend most of my time now doing these two things.

 I am an experienced consultant, fundraiser and project manager and have also worked as a Producer of artist commissions, museum/gallery installations, websites, videos and interactive multi-media productions.
 One of my favourite’s is still Susan Collins pioneering online work In Conversation which I was part of comissioning in 1997 at Fabrica (and featured in their book ‘The first 10 years’.